The Pretender (TV series): Identity

 Having been kidnapped as a young child and raised in The Centre, Jarod has little memory of his life before being taken by The Centre.
 He yearns to find the identity The Centre kept him from having, and to reunite with his family.
-Similarly, Miss Parker struggles with her identity throughout the series, after The Centre's dark secrets affect her own family, such as learning she has a twin brother, and the circumstances surrounding death of her mother.
+Similarly, Miss Parker struggles with her identity throughout the series, after The Centre's dark secrets affect her own family, such as learning she has a twin brother, and the circumstances surrounding the death of her mother.

 She learns from Jarod that she was lied to about how her mother Catherine Parker had died.
 Further revelations are made concerning Miss Parker's origins and her brother.
 This puts her in a parallel to Jarod's quest of discovery, and at times her loyalty wavers, though it never falters.
 When she and Jarod do share a romantic moment, Jarod questions if this will change things and Miss Parker replies it will not.
 "You run, I chase."